Common Urostomy Problems

 Urostomy Bag Leakage

-Urostomy bag leaks can occur for a variety of different reasons, which can include:
+Urostomy bag leakage can occur for a variety of different reasons, which can include:

 - Urostomy bag hole is too large – this needs to be a snug fit